-Either the Complainant or Respondent may appeal the decision of the Hearing Officer.
+Either the Reporting Party or Responding Party may appeal the decision of the Hearing Officer.
 The Deputy Title IX Coordinator for Students will provide the request for appeal to the other party and provide opportunity for response.

-The President or his/her designee will review the appeal to determine if the appeal is timely and properly sets forth the appropriate grounds for appeal, with adequate accompanying evidence.
+The Vice President of Academic Affairs will review the appeal to determine if the appeal is timely and properly sets forth the appropriate grounds for appeal, with adequate accompanying evidence.
 If any of these requirements are not met, the appeal will be dismissed, and the decision will be final.
 If an appeal is granted, the results of the appellate process as outlined below will be final.
 If the designated appeal officer determines that new evidence should be considered, he/she may return the complaint to the original Hearing Officer to reconsider the new evidence, or may order a new Hearing.
 If new evidence is considered, the Hearing Officer may increase, decrease, or otherwise modify the sanctions, conditions, and/or restrictions.
 The Hearing Officer or designee will notify the student of the outcome using the written notice procedures within eight (8) University working days of the decision.
 The decision is final and may not be appealed.
-If a new Hearing Officer will notify the student of the outcome using the written notification procedures within five (5) University working days of the decision.
+If a new Hearing is ordered, all hearing Conduct Procedures in Part IV will be followed.
+The Hearing Officer will notify the student of the outcome using the written notification procedures within five (5) University working days of the decision.
 The decision of the new Hearing Officer is final and may not be appealed.

-If the President or his/her designee determines that a material procedural or substantive error has occurred, he/she may return the complaint to the original hearing officer with instructions for another hearing in light of the appellate findings.
+If the Vice President of Academic Affairs or designee determines that a material procedural or substantive error has occurred, he/she may return the complaint to the original hearing officer with instructions for another hearing in light of the appellate findings.
 All hearing Conduct Procedures described in Part IV will be followed.
 The original Hearing Officer will notify the student in writing of the outcome using the written notification procedures within five (5) University working days of the decision.
 This decision is final and may not be appealed.
-In those cases in which the error cannot be cured by the original Hearing Officer(i.e., some cases of bias), the President or his/her designee may order a new hearing with a new Hearing Officer.
+In those cases in which the error cannot be cured by the original Hearing Officer (i.e., some cases of bias), the Vice President of Academic Affairs or designee may order a new hearing with a new Hearing Officer.
 If a new Hearing is ordered, all hearing Conduct Procedures in Part IV will be followed.
 The new Hearing Officer or designee will notify the student in writing of the outcome within five (5) University working days of the decision.
 The decision of the new Hearing Officer is final and may not be appealed.

-If the President or his/her designee determines that the sanctions imposed substantially vary from the range of sanctions normally imposed for similar infractions, the President or his/her designee may then increase, decrease or otherwise modify the sanctions, conditions, and/or restrictions instead of returning the case to the original Hearing Officer or convening anew Hearing.
-The President or his/her designee will notify the student in writing of the outcome using the written notification procedures within five (5) University working days of the decision.
-The decision of the President is final and cannot be appealed.
+If the Vice President of Academic Affairs determines that the sanctions imposed substantially vary from the range of sanctions normally imposed for similar infractions, the Vice President of Academic Affairs or designee may then increase, decrease or otherwise modify the sanctions, conditions, and/or restrictions instead of returning the case to the original Hearing Officer or convening a new Hearing.
+The Vice President of Academic Affairs will notify the student in writing of the outcome using the written notification procedures within five (5) University working days of the decision.
+The decision of the Vice President of Academic Affairs is final and cannot be appealed.